-The Glamis Adventure Playground is a professionally staffed adventure playground with open-access for children aged 6 to 16 years.
-We are open four days a week, 50 weeks a year.
+The Glamis Adventure Playground is a professionally staffed adventure playground with open-access for children up to 16 years.
+Children under 8 need to be accompanied a responsible adult.

 The children participate in building play structures, dens, swings and tree houses.
 Changes to the site are discussed with children and we keep to the traditional “adventure play” way of running the playground, which means the children have access to tools, timber, paint, nails and so on.
 There is, therefore, already an established culture of involvement.